5 More Benefits of Pumpkin Seed Oil

 Promote a healthy inflammation response.

-A lot of the daily aches and pains we experience are the result of inflammation in the body.
+Inflammation is the cause of a lot of the daily aches and pains we experience.
 Inflammation is a normal, healthy response to injury, but excessive inflammation can actually cause more pain and discomfort, along with other health concerns.
 Sound familiar?

 Well, HealthImpactNews.com has good news: “Pumpkin seed oil has been found to exhibit anti-inflammatory effects.
 One animal study even found it worked as well as the anti-inflammatory drug indomethacin in treating arthritis, but without the side effects.”